oist/LaTeX-template-phd-thesis/README.md

+# This template is deprecated.

 # Thesis-LaTeX-template
 LaTeX Template for OIST Thesis

 All instructions are specified within the templates themselves.
-Contact Jeremie (jeremie.gillet@oist.jp) for any question related to the templates.
+Contact Examination team (ezamination@oist.jp) for any questions related to the templates.

 If you would like to make a change, PRs are welcome.